 The new doctor begrudgingly hands me a soda and asks if I gave the second dose of morphine to the patient in room X?
 I tell him I hadn't logged onto the computer yet, but would do so now and catch up with the orders on my patients.

 On the way, I ask the police watching Shaggy if they want coffee.
-Police hate sitting around the ER and I don't blame them.
+Police hate sitting around the emergency room and the nurse don't blame them.
 (Mental note- Shaggy has wet himself again and there's a puddle on the floor.
 Call housekeeping; give them the soda I won.)
 A second officer arrives and informs us that Shaggy is being released with a court date assigned and in a heartbeat both officers are gone.
 I tell them thanks for the present (Shaggy).

 I finally have time to make a route past the coffee machine to my computer terminal, and I take a sip of coffee as I log on to catch up with my patient’s orders.
 A quick glance at my watch tells me I've only got 11 more hours left to be an emergency room nurse.